ipfs/js-ipfs/docs/core-api/PIN.md

 | status | `'invalid'` | Service status |

-If stats were fetched from service succesfully object has following form:
+If stats were fetched from service successfully object has following form:

 | Name | Type | Description |
 | ---- | ---- | -------- |